NextronSystems/thor-manual/usage/scan-modes.rst

   modules.
 Diff scans are typically the shortest scans but require a completed previous scan.
 This scan mode is also susceptible to the so-called "Timestomping".

+  However, the contents of some APT-relevant folders are scanned again even though no changes have been made to them.
+This behavior can be adjusted with the ``--force-aptdir-lookback`` flag.

 These scan modes can also be combined, e.g. for ``--soft --diff``, though not all combinations may make sense, e.g. ``--soft --intense``.